kuzko-andrii/UC-002/UC-002_Playbook.md

 ## Playbook Overview

-Даний плейбук містить план реагування на інцидент з ідентифікатором UC-002.
+This playbook contains an incident response plan with the identifier UC-002.

-## Known issues (якщо такі виявлено)
+## Known issues

-### Джерело, що обгрунтовує виключення
+### Source justifying the exception

-Якщо дія виконана користувачем з Username "ddraguncov", то такі дії вважаються легітимними й не підлягають під подальший аналіз.
+If the action is performed by a user with the Username "ddraguncov", such actions are considered legitimate and are not subject to further analysis.

 ## Phase 1 - Offense Analysis